-Records by DTE, such as the daily shift report for the SDB, Landfill weekly inspection logs were provided as part of the annual inspection information.
-These inspection logs are consistent with recognized and generally accepted good engineering standards.
+Records by DTE, such as Landfill weekly inspection logs were provided as part of the annual inspection information.
+The inspection log forms were recently updated and are consistent with recognized and generally accepted good engineering standards.

 7.4.2 Fugitive Dust Control